-When you get a new pet there are so many questions!
+When you first get a new pet, there are so many questions!
 To crate train or not?
 Who should be your Veterinarian?
 Where and when should you start puppy classes?
-Even, what will be his name?
+Even what will be his name?
 The last thing you may be thinking about is your pet’s reproductive health—but you should keep this in mind.

 Neutering can be a dilemma for pet owners, but it doesn’t have to be.
-Here are a few facts about neutering that can help you make up your mind about whether to neuter your dog or cat.
+Here are a few facts about neutering which might help you make up your mind about neutering your dog or cat.

 2. Neutering may improve your pet’s health in the long term.
-Many diseases of the genital and urinary system are practically unheard of in neutered males.
-The primary example is testicular tumors—you can’t have a tumor in a testicle which has been long-removed!
+Many genital and urinary system diseases are practically unheard of in neutered males.
+The primary example of this is testicular tumors—you can’t have a tumor in a testicle that has been long-removed!
 It’s also unlikely that a neutered male would develop prostatic hyperplasia (enlargement), prostatic infections, perianal tumors, perineal hernias, and prostatic cysts.
 For all of these diseases (which tend to occur later in life), the first treatment is neutering.

-Don’t fail to protect your pet—consider neutering to help ensure the well-being of your pet and community!
+Don’t fail to protect your pet—consider neutering to help ensure your pet and community’s well-being!